 Perth & Kinross Council aims to include as many tenants as possible to help us make decisions on issues like rent levels, and how we spend rent money on improving their homes.

-The Service User Review and Evaluation (SURE) Team have been taking a good look at how we involve our tenants in having a say about their Housing Services.
-They have produced a scrutiny report [1Mb] with 24 recommendations on taking forward tenant participation in Perth and Kinross.
+The Service User Review and Evaluation (SURE) Team has been looking into how we involve our tenants more in their Housing Services.
+In 2017 they produced with 24 recommendations on taking forward tenant participation in Perth and Kinross.

 Working with tenant groups